 This is the simplest way to convert a shirt into a bag.

-Cut off any excess material from the bottom if you think it is too long, leaving a seam allowance.
+- Cut off any excess material from the bottom if you think it is too long.
+Make sure to leave a seam allowance.

 Here's a way to make a tank top tote that you could use as a shirt again if you want to.
-This is a great DIY fashion project if you need a bag at the beach or quickly last minute.
-It's also great for those of your who are not so great for a no-sew method of making shirt totes or a kid's project.
+This is a great DIY project if you need a bag at the beach or last minute.
+It's also great for those of you who are not so great for a no-sew method of making shirt totes or a kid's project.

-Take your hair tie, rubber band, or whatever you're using and secure it tightly at the bottom of your tank top.
+- Take your hair tie or rubber band to secure it tightly at the bottom of your tank top.

-As a side note, if you intend to reuse your tank top again, try not to carry heavy things in the bag or it will stretch out your shirt and warp the fit.
+As a side note, if you intend to reuse your tank top again, try not to carry heavy things in the bag.
+Otherwise, it will stretch out your shirt and warp the fit.

 Basic T-Shirt Tote

-This tote is similar to the tank top tote, except for an extra step.
+This tote is similar to the tank top tote, except there is an extra step.

 You could finish the edges of the straps, if you want, or you could just stretch the material a bit so it curls and won't unravel.

-Trim excess material from the bottom, if needed (leaving a seam allowance) and stitch shut.
+- Trim excess material from the bottom, if needed.
+Leave a seam allowance and stitch it shut.

 Sweater or Hoodie Bag

-Turn your material inside out.
-Hem raw edges of opening.
+- Turn your material inside out.
+Hem raw edges of the opening.
 Stitch straps or handles to the inside of the bag.
 Add lining and a zipper if desired, then stitch the bottom shut.

-If your sweater was wool and you'd like a felted look, before adding your finishing touches, wash your bag in hot water, rinse with cold water, and then put in the dryer.
+- If your sweater was wool and you'd like a felted look, wash your bag in hot water, rinse it with cold water, and then put it in the dryer before adding your finishing touches.
 The bag will come out felted.